marcusg/flooderfu/README.md

 # Flooderfu

-WARNING: WORK IN PROGRESS!
-NOT READY TO USE ;)

 Flooderfu is a simple toolset for flooding devices with different kinds of packages (atm: icmp, syn).
 It is based on the very nice gem *packetfu* created by Tod Beardsley (https://github.com/todb/packetfu).
 Use this only to (penetration-) test your own devices!

 ## Installation